MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

-add in redirects to pages that require the user to be logged in (as done on the suggest post page). fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) change user & comment types same as had been done with post type. impliment post saving (API changer). adding 'edit post' functionality (for implimenting mock validation, task 3) Edit suggester logic to not be a suggestion if user authentication level 3 (for task 3)
+add in redirects to pages that require the user to be logged in (as done on the suggest post page). fix styling on userinfo & impliment conditional rendering using '&&' (suggested by Morgan) impliment post saving (API changer). adding 'edit post' functionality (for implimenting mock validation, task 3) Edit suggester logic to not be a suggestion if user authentication level 3 (for task 3)